-Infrastructure Upgrade

-→ In Web2, we reached a local maximum of the existing functionality.
-Further increase required infrastructure upgrades.

-→ In Web3, DLT was added to the existing back-end of internet protocols, however a gap in usability led to a functionality gap reducing adoption.

-→ Through the convergence and the introduction of AI, we will soon see usability and functionality of dApps, underpinned by DLT rivalling and surpassing that of the Web2 platform economy.

-→ In The Post Web we expect to reach a new local maximum of functionality provided by internet protocols combined with DLT.

-Bundling and Unbundling

-The internet is always going through stages of bundling and unbundling, often driven by convenience for users and power law dynamics.
+Infrastructure Upgrade - In Web2, we reached a local maximum of the existing functionality.
+Further increase required infrastructure upgrades. - In Web3, DLT was added to the existing back-end of internet protocols, however a gap in usability led to a functionality gap reducing adoption. - → Through the convergence and the introduction of AI, we will soon see usability and functionality of dApps, underpinned by DLT rivalling and surpassing that of the Web2 platform economy. - In The Post Web we expect to reach a new local maximum of functionality provided by internet protocols combined with DLT.
+Bundling and Unbundling The internet is always going through stages of bundling and unbundling, often driven by convenience for users and power law dynamics.
 This pattern will likely continue in The Post Web, though shaped by agent-as-user parameters.
 Bundling: Centralised platforms streamline user experiences by consolidating services into unified ecosystems.
 Unbundling: Decentralised systems emerge, empowering smaller players and redistributing control away from central authorities.
 The internet is continuously oscillating between these two:

-- → Web1: Decentralised, fragmented (unbundled) - Web2: Centralised platforms (bundled) - Web3: Decentralised protocols with user ownership (theoretically unbundled) - Sconvergence Web: A mix of centralised and decentralised elements (partially bundled) - → Post Web: Hyper-contextual and agent-driven (unbundled)

-The Post Web will be the most unbundled phase yet, where autonomous agents operate across decentralised systems, dismantling Web2's platform-based control
+- → Webl: Decentralised, fragmented (unbundled) - → Web2: Centralised platforms (bundled) - → Web3: Decentralised protocols with user ownership (theoretically unbundled) - Convergence Web: A mix of centralised and decentralised elements (partially bundled) - → Post Web: Hyper-contextual and agent-driven (unbundled) The Post Web will be the most unbundled phase yet, where autonomous agents operate across decentralised systems, dismantling Web2's platform-based control

 So far we've spent mainly looking at the evolution from Web3 to The Post Web through the lens of the user.
 In the next section, we'll look at the high level drivers on the infrastructure side.
 Later in Chapter II, we'll unpack the entire Post Web technology stack and look at how DePIN, AI, DLT, DeFi, Identity, Privacy and more fit in there.

-Local Maximum & New Infrastructure

-We start by looking through the tried and tested infrastructure upgrade model which applies to many different pockets of technological innovation that consist of a blend of hardware and software coming together.
-Exhibit 16 illustrates the shift in infrastructure we're so far seen.
-It shows how infrastructure development leads functionality and how upgrades in infrastructure lead to new functionality curves.
+Local Maximum & New Infrastructure We start by looking through the tried and tested infrastructure upgrade model which applies to many different pockets of technological innovation that consist of a blend of hardware and software coming together.
+Exhibit 16 illustrates the shift in infrastructure we've seen so far p59 - change exhibit title to: Infrastructure & functionality transformation between Webl and The Post Web.
+EXHIBIT 16:

-Infrastructure & functionality transformation between Web1 and the Post Web driven
+Infrastructure & functionality transformation between Webl and The Post Web driven